Squaric acid

 The conjugate base of squaric acid is the hydrogensquarate anion HC4O4−; and the conjugate base of the hydrogensquarate anion is the divalent squarate anion C4O4(2−).
 This is one of the oxocarbon anions, which consist only of carbon and oxygen.

 Squaric acid is a reagent for chemical synthesis, used for instance to make photosensitive squaraine dyes and inhibitors of protein tyrosine phosphatases.

 Chemical properties

 Squaric acid is a white crystalline powder.
 The onset of thermal decomposition depends on the different thermodynamic conditions such as heating rates.

 The structure of squaric acid is not a perfect square, as the carbon–carbon bond lengths are not quite equal.
-The high acidity with pKa = 1.5 for the first proton and pKa = 3.4 for the second is attributable to resonance stabilization of the anion.
+The high acidity with pKa1 = 1.5 for the first proton and pKa2 = 3.4 for the second is attributable to resonance stabilization of the anion.
 Because the negative charges are equally distributed between each oxygen atom, the dianion of squaric acid is completely symmetrical (unlike squaric acid itself) with all C−C bond lengths identical and all C−O bond lengths identical.